rokid/node-http-bypass/README.md

 Currently we are using this module to debug our new forum website, which is based on discourse API, the CORS-required website.

-CORS sometimes sometimes take you in a trap, and block your development flow, right?
+CORS sometimes take you in a trap, and block your development flow, right?
 Now, within node-http-bypass, you could customize anything that you wanna without configure anything, just start writing code and put the CORS configurations after the demo is done!